Green-Software-Foundation/certification/submissions/example-greentech-inventory-api/approval-email.md

 # Example Approval Email: GreenTech Solutions — Inventory Management API

 > **This is an example approval email.** It demonstrates what the applicant
-> receives after their submission passes all three review gates and a
+> receives after their submission passes the review checklist and a
 > certificate is issued.

 ---